Sustainability Tips

 Grocery Shopping

-• Show off your cute totes when you grocery shop and you’ll be the envy of every other plastic bag user.
-If you forgot your reusable grocery bag, ask if they have paper bags over plastic
+• Show off your cute tote bags when you grocery shop and you’ll be the envy of every other plastic bag user.
+If you forgot your reusable grocery bag, ask if they have paper bags over plastic.

 • Utilize farmer’s markets since they do not tend to use as many plastics and you get fresh non-processed foods, plus free samples!

-• Visit the deli counter for cheese and deli meats, ask for paper wrapping
+• When visiting the deli counter for cheese and deli meats, ask for paper wrapping.

 Clothes Shopping

 • Avoid fast fashion clothing stores like Forever 21, H&M, Zara, Urban Outfitters, and most stores you see in malls.
-Go thrifting at Goodwill, Salvation Army, Poshmark, or other thrift shops.
-There you can find amazing deals, and great clothes that will last you years, and it saves on the waste produced by fast fashion
+Go thrifting at Goodwill, Brown Elephant, Village Discount, or other thrift shops in your area.
+There you can find amazing deals and great clothes that will last you years.
+Plus, thrifting saves on the waste produced by fast fashion.

 • If you’re going to shop on Amazon, select the Amazon Day shipping option so they use less packaging materials.